SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 This is a pretty nuanced conversation and I'd love to hear your thoughts in the comments.

 Happy to be a part of this community, and I hope we work together to keep it going.

+[^1]: Actually it turns out that there was indeed consent given, though the consumers may not have done their due diligence and may have felt surprised by it.
+Thanks to those who pointed this out!